bailey27/cppcryptfs/README.md

 Compatibility with gocryptfs
 ------

 cppcryptfs is compatible with version 2 of the gocryptfs filesystem.
 This is the version of the filesystem used by version 1.0 of the gocryptfs software.
-The only restriction is that cppcryptfs supports only the 128-bit GCM initialization vector length (GCMIV128 must be specified in gocryptfs.conf).
-The legacy  96-bit initialization vector length is not supported.